 Mary is also an artist in her own right.
 Her specialty can be found in music.
 She has taught thousands of kids and adults to perform and appreciate their own music through the public school system and privately.
 She continues this teaching privately today.

-Some of the others
+Some of the Help

 There are many people who have helped make Amherst Riverdance into what it is today.
 Here's a partial list: